gyselax/gyselalibxx/src/multipatch/README.md

 - [connectivity](./connectivity/README.md) - Defines structures and methods to describe patches and how they are connected to one another.

+- [data\_types](./data_types/README.md) - Defines classes to handle objects on a multipatch domain more conveniently.

 - [spline](./spline/README.md) - Defines structures and methods to deal with different splines on every patches.